-This story all started when a deaf mother bought tickets to take her daughter to a Little Mix concert.
-She made what was a simple request for a British Sign Language (BSL)/English interpreter to be provided so that she could access the concert and have a shared experience with her daughter.
+This story all started when a deaf mother bought tickets to take her daughter to a Little Mix concert but found she had unequal access.
+She made what was a simple request for a British Sign Language (BSL)/English interpreter to be provided; so that she could access the concert and have a shared experience with her daughter.

-In this story Sally Reynolds placed her request with LHG Live a number of occasions, and it was rejected by the promoter, without a clear explanation as to why.
+In this story Sally Reynolds placed her request with LHG Live a number of occasions.
+It was rejected by the promoter, without a clear explanation as to why.
 Sally was fully aware of her rights under the Equality Act and decided to take the music promoter to court.
-She took out an injunction against them and just before the case was heard, they agreed that they would provide a BSL Interpreter for the Little Mix concert.
+She took out an injunction against them; and just before the case was heard, they agreed that they would provide a BSL Interpreter for the Little Mix concert.

 Sally was delighted as she would get to have access to the lyrics at the same time as her daughter meaning that she could share the feeling of being at a live concert and engage with what her daughter was listening to alongside her friends.

-Sally decideded that she would take this one step further in a strong campaign to fight for deaf people’s equal access to services and is currently suing LHG Live under the Equality Act.
+Sally decided that she would take this one step further in a strong campaign to fight for deaf people’s equal access to services and is currently suing LHG Live under the Equality Act.

 The BBC have covered this story extensively across their TV news and radio stations and it has gained coverage across other channels too.